-There are millions of history books for kids out there — but very few children’s books about LGBT+ history.
+There are millions of history books for kids out there — but very few children’s books about LGBTQ+ history.

-In 2019, we celebrate 50 years since the Stonewall Uprising, which is considered to be the beginning of the modern movement for LGBT+ rights.
+2019 marked 50 years since the Stonewall Uprising, which is considered to be the beginning of the modern movement for LGBT+ rights.
 However, book publishers have only recently been printing the stories of those who shaped the movement.
-You’ll even notice on the list below that many of these LGBT+ history books are written by the same authors.
+You’ll even notice on the list below that many of these LGBTQ+ history books are written by the same authors.
 I am so happy these books exist, but I look forward to more important heroes of this movement being recognized in children’s literature in the future.

 In the meantime, these stories fill an important gap, and teach all of us about important people and events that have often been overlooked.